AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 ====================================
-CoPilot User Reference Guide
+Aviatrix CoPilot User Reference Guide
 ====================================

-Aviatrix CoPilot is a component of Aviatrix platform offering that extends visibility into complex, multi-cloud networks deployed and managed by Aviatrix controller.
+Aviatrix CoPilot is a component of Aviatrix platform offering that extends visibility into complex, multi-cloud networks deployed and managed by Aviatrix Controller.
-CoPilot delivers, end-end, in-depth, historical analytics of multi cloud networks with a single pane of glass that offers application flows, inventory, health, and complete topological view of the network.
+CoPilot delivers, end-to-end, in-depth, historical analytics of multi cloud networks with a single pane of glass that offers application flows, inventory, health, and complete topological view of the network.

-This guide will provide descriptions and definition of functionalities that are available in Aviatrix CoPilot.
+This guide will provide descriptions and definitions of functionalities that are available in Aviatrix CoPilot.

 CoPilot Dashboard